 - Simmer soup.
 Add beans, broth, and marinara to dutch oven and stir together.
 Bring to a boil and simmer for 15 minutes.

 - Taste.
 When the soup is done simmering and ready to serve, give it a taste.
 Does it need more salt?
 Some pepper?
 A little heat?
-Adjust the seasonings and then give it a good sprinkle of parmesan and drizzle of olive oil.
+Adjust the seasonings, transfer into bowls and then garnish it with a good sprinkle of parmesan and drizzle of olive oil.
 It’s ready for your spoon!

 Healthy Minestrone Soup FAQs: